-- Pan's Task Manager lets you re-order, cancel, and resubmit download tasks.
+- A task manager lets you reorder, cancel, and resubmit download tasks.

 - Multiple connections are supported, so many binaries can be downloaded simultaneously.

-- Files can be attached to a Usenet article and are automatically yEnc-encrypted, threaded and referenced by Pan.
+- Files can be attached to a Usenet article and are automatically encrypted with yEnc, threaded and referenced by Pan.

-- Articles can be encrypted and/or signed with a public/private PGP key, so your privacy and security are ensured.
+- Articles can be encrypted or signed with a public or private PGP key for enhanced privacy and security.

-- Connections can be encrypted with the TLS 1.0 protocol (the successor to SSL 3.0).
+- Connections can be encrypted with the TLS 1.0 protocol.